The Lewis Blue

 The Lewis Blue is an album by Scottish Celtic musicians Ivan Drever and Duncan Chisholm, released in 1998.
-At the time, both musicians were members of Wolfstone (though Drever left shortly after The Lewis Blues release).
+At the time, both musicians were members of Wolfstone (though Drever left shortly after the album's release).

-The album was released around the same time as the controversial album release This Strange Place, which was essentially an Ivan Drever piece with certain members of Wolfstone, but after a short period of time in 1998, it was marketed as a Wolfstone album.
+The album was released around the same time as the controversial album This Strange Place, which had initially been released as a side project by Wolfstone vocalist Ivan Drever and bass player Wayne Mackenzie but was subsequently re-released in identical form as a Wolfstone album.
 At the time, many fans noted that The Lewis Blue was "the Wolfstone album of 1998, not This Strange Place".

 The album was rated 3 out of 5 stars by AllMusic.